 - 1 pinch chilli powder

 In a large bowl, add chopped onions, tomato ketchup, mint sauce, mango chutney, cumin powder, garam masala, chilli powder, sea salt & water.
 Mix well, let stand for 5 minutes and mix well again.

 Cover the onions and set aside in the fridge for 1-2 hours.
 Mix once more before serving with freshly fried poppadoms.

 If you find raw onions a little too harsh, you can soak the chopped onions in cold water for 10-15 mins and rinse / drain before combining with the other ingredients.
 This method can be used for onions intended for use raw in any type of salad and helps to mellow the sharp flavour.

-If you like this spicy red onions (spiced onions) recipe, you might be interested in buying my book: The Takeaway Secret (2nd edition) is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.
+If you like this spicy red onions (spiced onions) recipe, you might be interested in buying my book: The Indian Takeaway Secret is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.